-&lt;sup>28 Ibid., p.
+Ibid, p.
 16.

 The figures of Armitage, Kees and Robinson as the reader knows them from books, media, school lectures etc., have been doubled and modified through fictionalising.
-"Looking for Weldon Kees" is a prelude to Armitage's later "apocryphal" intertextual experiments from the collection "The Dead Sea Poems" where in the opening piece the author comes across the Qumram Scrolls in the desert.
+"Looking..." is a prelude to Armitage's later "apocryphal" intertextual experiments from the collection "The Dead Sea Poems" where in the opening piece the author comes across the Qumram Scrolls in the desert.

-Another poem, "The Metaphor Now Standing at Platform 8," uses the similar technique of duplicating and transforming on the level of imagery, starting with the title where the word "metaphor" replaces the word "train", a seeming tautology of the word and the device (the "metaphor" is a metaphor of a train):
+Another poem, "The Metaphor Now Standing at Platform 8," uses a similar technique of duplicating and transforming on the level of imagery, starting with the title where the word "metaphor" replaces the word 'train,' a seeming tautology of the word and the device (the "metaphor" is a metaphor of a train):

-The Metaphor Now Standing at Platform 8 will separate at Birmingham New Street...
-Parents and their children are today invited to the engine of the metaphor...
+The Metaphor Now Standing at Platform 8 will separate at Birmingham New Street ...
+Parents and their children are today invited to the engine of the metaphor ...

-Take heart, a boy could do worse than be a spotter of metaphors...
+Take heart, a boy could do worse than be a spotter of metaphors ...

-This is a metaphor I'm running here not a jamboree...
+This is a metaphor I'm running here not a jamboree ...